 Wellness Photo Gallery

 Alex Zubenko was born and raised in the Chicago suburbs.
 She received a B.A. in Biochemistry and Cell Biology from UCSD in 2013.
 She then enrolled at UIC for medical school, earning her M.D. in 2018.
 As a resident at Stanford, Alex’s interests include physician wellness, Med-Ed, and quality improvement.
-She serves as the wellness committee leader, representative for the Committee on Residency Reform (CRR), and co-leader of the Stanford Hospitalist Advanced Practice and Education (SHAPE) program.
-She plans a career in academic Hospital Medicine.
+She served as the wellness committee leader, representative for the Committee on Residency Reform (CRR), and co-leader of the Stanford Hospitalist Advanced Practice and Education (SHAPE) program.
+She is currently an Academic Hospitalist at Northwestern University.
 Her favorite outside-of-hospital hobbies include hiking, traveling, cooking, live music, and strength training.